tanatarca/aravergar-blender-addons/animation_batch_baking/README.md

 ## Notes
-Not fully optimised, so the baking process could be rather long (between 5 and 20 seconds in my models, it just dependes on the number and complexity of the actions).
+Not fully optimised, so the baking process could be rather long (between 5 and 20 seconds in my models, it just dependes on the number and complexity of the actions). v1.2 differs from v1.1 in the way channels group the actions to be baked. v1.2 no longer groups actions according to their number

 ## Version